oracle-livelabs/developer/redwood-extensions/rweditpage/rweditpage.md

 2. In the Properties pane, click **Events**, then click **+ New Event**:
 ![Image alt text](images/newevent.png)

-3. Select **spPrimaryAction**, which will map the built-in action to the main button on the page.
+3. Select **On spPrimaryAction**, which will map the built-in action to the main button on the page.

 4. In the Action Chain editor, drag **Call Action Chain** and drop it on the + icon om the middle:
 ![Image alt text](images/callaction.png)